RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_STACK_CHECKER_ENABLED
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_STACK_CHECKER_ENABLED``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the stack checker is enabled.

-NOTES:
+.. rubric:: NOTES:

 The stack checker performs run-time stack bounds checking.
 This increases the time required to create tasks as well as adding overhead to each context switch.

 In 4.9 and older, this configuration option was named ``STACK_CHECKER_ON``.

 ..
 Generated from spec:/acfg/if/ticks-per-time-slice

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_TICKS_PER_TIMESLICE
 .. index:: ticks per timeslice